openconfig/grpctunnel/doc/grpctunnel_design.md

 ### Subscription

-During registration, a client sends an `subscription` message to subscribe targets from the server.
+During registration, a client sends an `subscription` message to subscribe targets from the tunnel server.
 The subscription can be either by target type or everything if the `target_type` field is empty.
-Once the server receives the subscription, it will send a list of filtered targets back to client as `Target` message.
-After sending the whole list, it sends a accepted message.
+Once the tunnel server receives the subscription, it will send a list of filtered targets back to client as `Target` message.
+After sending the whole list, it sends an accepted message.
-The server will also send updates to all corresponding subscribers when a target is added or deleted.
+The tunnel server will also send updates to all corresponding subscribers when a target is added or deleted.

 Once the tunnel is up running, subsequent subscription and unsubscription are